rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 If your nodes are hosted by a **Cloud Provider** and you want automation support such as loadbalancers or persistent storage devices, your nodes have additional configuration requirements.
 For details, see [Selecting Cloud Providers.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/cloud-providers)

-# 2. Create the Custom Cluster
+# 2. Create the Cluster on Existing Nodes

-The instructions for creating a Windows cluster on existing nodes are very similar to the general [instructions for creating a custom cluster]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/#2-create-the-custom-cluster) with some Windows-specific requirements.
+The instructions for creating a Windows cluster on existing nodes are very similar to the general [instructions for creating a custom cluster]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/) with some Windows-specific requirements.

 1. From the **Global** view, click on the **Clusters** tab and click **Add Cluster**.
 1. Click **From existing nodes (Custom)**.